jonychoi/jonychoi/README.md

 - Deep Learning, Computer Vision
 - Developing the State of the Arts of Universal Deep Learning Task
 - Style Transfer with Implicit Neural Representation
-- Developing and End to End DLOPS Architecture
+- Developing an End to End DLOPS Architecture
 - Revolutionary Interface of Human Computer Interface

 **Currently I am**